Code-Institute-Submissions/milestone-project-158/README.md

 ### The Skeleton Plane

 As stated in the structure plane, the design will be quite minimalist with the use of a simple landing page with only one real call to action towards the top of the page.
 The user will navigate within the site using a Bootstrap navigation bar.
 A footer at the bottom of the page will direct the user to Billy's social media pages.
 The gallery page will contain images of Billy, Limerick and Lahinch in a single, double or triple column layout depending on the viewport width.
 The music page will contain iframes linking to Billy's original music on youtube and will be a single column layout on mobile.
 Finally, the contact page will contain a blurred out background image and have a form in the middle of the page.
-See the wireframes directory to see the mobile and desktop design ideas.
+See the wireframes directory to see the very preliminary mobile and desktop design ideas.

 ### The Surface Plane